Hopkins Public Schools

 Here are a few recommended tips before testing day(s):

-1. Make sure you bring a lot of pencils and good erasers.
-DO NOT BRING A WATCH OR CELL PHONE – PROHIBITED!
+1. Make sure you bring a CHARGED Chromebook and their POWER CORD as well, as all College Board tests are digital this year.
+In addition, students should bring pencils and good erasers as some problems may involve scrap work.
+DO NOT BRING A WATCH OR CELL PHONE – AS THEY ARE PROHIBITED!

-2. Make sure the calculator you bring is an approved calculator.
+2. There will be an online DESMOS calculator available to you, but you may bring an approved calculator as well.
 Not sure?
 Check out the website https://collegereadiness.collegeboard.org/sat-subject-tests/taking-the-test/calculator-policy to see if your calculator will work for your test(s).
 Calculators are not required, but are recommended.

 3. Interested in learning more about the test they are about to take?
 Go to https://www.hpsvikings.org/our-schools/hhs/state-testing/ for specific test information.

 4. Juniors should have a list of the 4 places they would like to send their SAT scores prior to their SAT testing day.
-Then, while filling in information for the test, they will bubble-in the codes for each of these institutions.
+Then, while filling in information for the test, they will type-in the codes for each of these institutions.
 These are the 4 locations their SAT scores will be sent to FOR FREE!
-Otherwise, they will need to log into their College Board account and pay ($12 per location) to send their scores somewhere else.
+Otherwise, they will need to log into their College Board account and pay to send their scores somewhere else.

-Is there anything else I need to know about my child’s test(s)?
+Is there anything else I need to know about College Board tools that can be helpful for my child?

 • information about colleges and universities that match your student’s academic interests